arushisharma17/NeuroX/NeuroXCode/src/NeuroXCode/clustering/Readme.md

 - If clustering fails, verify that the activation files exist in the expected location.
 - For memory issues, consider reducing the number of clusters or implementing batch processing.

+## Output
+- Output for each clustering algorithm is stored under the project_dir/<clustering_method> where project_dir is given by the user as a CLI Arguement